Children doing gymnastics poses

 Activities include vault, bars, beam, tumbling/floor, trampoline, and dance as well as strength building and flexibility.
 The small class ratio allows for modifications as needed to the developmental curriculum to meet the skill level of each student.

-This 60-minute class is an introduction to gymnastics for girls ages 5 and up.
+This 60-minute class is an introduction to gymnastics.
 No experience necessary.

 Level 3